 Plus, it’s not easy to paint a round object without a paint sprayer.

 However, I do recommend sealing the dowel to ensure it survives the outdoor elements and lasts more than one or two Mardi Gras seasons.

-Each ladder is different, which is why I didn’t include specific hardware and instructions on how to mount the chair.
+As you know, each ladder is different.
+Consequently, I didn’t include specific hardware and instructions on how to mount the chair.

 Then, mark the holes with a pencil and drill out the appropriate size to match the size bolt you will use.
-To secure the chair use flat head bolts, 2 washers, and a wing nut for each hole.
-I also recommend using stainless steel hardware.
+To secure the chair, use stainless steel flat head bolts, 2 washers, and a wing nut for each hole.